less/less-docs/content/usage/using-less-in-the-browser.md

 <script>less.watch();</script>
 ```

-Alternatively you can temporary enable Watch mode by appending `#!watch` to the URL.
+Alternatively, you can enable Watch mode temporarily by appending `#!watch` to the URL.

 ### Modify variables
 Enables run-time modification of Less variables.
 When called with new values, the Less file is recompiled without reloading.
 Simple basic usage: